Tax-Driven Changes in Residency for Canadians

 Afridi & Angell

-French tax residency, the myth of 183 days
+French tax residency and the stubborn myth of the 183-day rule

-French tax residency, the myth of 183 days
+French tax residency and the stubborn myth of the 183-day rule

 The dangers of assessing French tax residency by solely considering whether an individual is spending more than 183 days in France.
 Contrary to a popular belief, the French tax authorities and French tax courts do not uniquely assess French tax residence by considering the number of days spent in France; they also take into account the economic and social ties with France, potentially leading to significant tax exposure.